 Physicians might recommend hormone replacement therapy in more severe or clear-cut cases of andropause.
 This is currently the only treatment for andropause, per se.
 However, hormone replacement therapy isn’t without risks.
-Testosterone therapy could worsen prostate cancer or increase the risk of heart disease.
-Some men nevertheless choose to treat andropause with hormone therapy, but a significant majority focus on managing some of the symptoms, such as tiredness, sleeplessness and low moods.
+Some men choose to treat andropause with hormone therapy, but a significant majority focus on managing some of the symptoms, such as tiredness, sleeplessness and low moods.

 How can andropause be managed?